-On this project over 150 concrete mixtures have been investigated in the laboratory.
+On this project over 225 concrete mixtures have been investigated in the laboratory.
 The work has been completed for the hardened air void analysis and the rapid freeze thaw testing.
 In addition, two SAMs were completed on each mixture.
+A summary of the results will be presented in the summary report from the first three years of the project.

 Repeatability testing is being completed on mixtures at OSU with four expert SAM operators.
-This testing has gone well and 9 mixtures have been completed.
+This testing has gone well and close to 20 mixtures have been completed.
 The team also did some round robin testing at the SAM training Workshop that was held in Chicago.
 Results are included in this document.

 The research team also looked at concrete before and after a concrete pump with the SAM.
-This data is still being analyzed and will be presented in future reports.
+This data is still being analyzed and will be presented in Phase II of the project.

 In addition, the SAM has been used to investigate repair concretes that use calcium sulfoaluminate, calcium aluminate, and alkali activated binders.
 The results show that the SAM measurement seems to work well with these materials except for the alkali activated binders and shows good correlation with the durability factor from the ASTM C 666 test.
 The hardened air void analysis is still ongoing.
 The SAM has also been used to investigate grouts.
 It appears as that the early age pore solution chemistry does have an impact on the desired SAM number that correlates to 0.008".
 Also if the paste content is very high (around 50%) then this also requires a tweak to the SAM number.
-However, it should be states that there is no recommended spacing factor for these materials.
+However, it should be stated that there is no recommended spacing factor for these materials.
 This is an area of future research.
+These results will be presented in the summary from Phase I of the project.